 Our Board of Directors currently has a standing Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee.
-Throughout 2022, and until February 2, 2023, our Board of Directors also had a standing Finance Committee.
+Until February 2, 2023, our Board of Directors also had a standing Finance Committee.
 On February 2, 2023, the Board of Directors dissolved the Finance Committee and discharged its members from their roles on that committee.
 Only independent directors serve on the committees.
-The table below indicates the current members of each board committee and, in the case of the Finance Committee, the members of that committee during 2022 and until February 2, 2023:
+The table below indicates the current members of each board committee and, in the case of the Finance Committee, the members of that committee until February 2, 2023: